LukeShortCloud/rootpages/markdown/file_systems.md

     * lzo = Faster file system performance
     * no = Disable compression (default)
 * notreelog = Disable journaling.
 This may improve performance but can result in a loss of the file system if power is lost.
-* subvol = Mount a subvolume contained inside a BtrFS file system.
+* subvol = Mount a subvolume contained inside a Btrfs file system.
 * ssd = Enables various solid state drive optimizations.
 This does not turn on TRIM support.
 * discard = Enables TRIM support.
 [2]

 Sources:

 1. "What’s All This I Hear About Btrfs For Linux."
 The Personal Blog of Dan Calloway.
 December 16, 2012. https://danielcalloway.wordpress.com/2012/12/16/whats-all-this-i-hear-about-btrfs-for-linux/
-2. "Mount Options" BtrFS Kernel Wiki.
+2. "Mount Options" Btrfs Kernel Wiki.
 May 5, 2016. https://btrfs.wiki.kernel.org/index.php/Mount_options

-### Types - BtrFS - BtrFS RAIDs
+### Types - Btrfs - Btrfs RAIDs

 In the latest Linux kernels, all RAID types (0, 1, 5, 6, and 10) are supported.
 [1]

 Source:

-1. "Using Btrfs with Multiple Devices" BtrFS Kernel Wiki.
+1. "Using Btrfs with Multiple Devices" Btrfs Kernel Wiki.
 May 14, 2016. https://btrfs.wiki.kernel.org/index.php/Using_Btrfs_with_Multiple_Devices

-### Types - BtrFS - BtrFS Limitations
+### Types - Btrfs - Btrfs Limitations

 Known limitations:

-* The "df" (disk free) command does not report an accurate disk usage due to BtrFS's fragmentation.
+* The "df" (disk free) command does not report an accurate disk usage due to Btrfs's fragmentation.
 Instead, `btrfs filesystem df` should be used to view disk space usage on mount points and "btrfs filesystem show" for partitions.
     * For freeing up space, run a block-level and then a file-level defragmentation.
 Then the disk space usage should be accurate to df's output.
         * `# btrfs balance start /`
         * `# btrfs defragment -r /`